cuu508/cronsim/README.md

 Every fifth minute from 09:00 through 17:59
 ```

+Notes:

-The text descriptions are available in English only.
-The text descriptions
+* The text descriptions are available in English only.
-use the 24-hour time format ("23:00" instead of "11:00 PM").
+* The text descriptions use the 24-hour time format ("23:00" instead of "11:00 PM").
+* Six-field expressions (with seconds in the 6th field) are not supported.

 For examples of generated descriptions see `tests/test_explain.py`.